Table Of Contents

 - Before using or washing your new crystalware, conduct a lead test.
 This kit can be used to test lead from glassware, toys, paint, and plumbing.

-- Vinegar leaches out lead.
+- Vinegar leaches out the lead.
 Soak your new crystal decanter and glasses with vinegar for 24 hours.

 - Hand wash crystal decanters and glasses with mild detergent.
 It may be more work but dishwasher detergents can cause minute abrasions on the crystalware causing more lead leaching